Social Media Strategy

 - Repackaging the content archive you already have in hand

-- Developing new material—from white papers and case studies to infographics and short video segments—to tell your continuing story
+- Developing new material—from white papers and case studies to infographics—to tell your continuing story

 - Curating content from multiple sources, to establish yourself as a subject specialist and acknowledge the other leaders in your field.